 Additional historical overviews include the Curtis historical timeline , The Philadelphia Inquirer’s The Curtis Factor (2012), Curtis Directors’ Musical Legacy, as well as our online archival exhibits, and our blog Notes from the Archives.

-A guide to publications concerning Curtis alumni and faculty is available here.
+A guide to publications concerning Curtis alumni and faculty will be available shortly.

 Presently, information about our collections is only available in internal databases.
 A brief overview of our collections can be found here.
 We are in the process of making finding aids to our collections available online; in the meantime brief overviews of the administrative records and personal papers in our collections are available.
 For more information please contact the archivist.